mdornbrack/alx-low_level_programming/README.md

 #!/bin/bash
-This repository is to work on the 0x00.
-C - Hello, World Project.
+This repository contains projects and tasks related to low-level programming in C, part of the ALX Software Engineering Program.